Resonant inelastic x-ray scattering study of doping and temperature dependence of low-energy excitations in La$_{1-x}$Sr$_x$VO$_3$: Results and discussion

 \subsection{Hole doping of La$_{1-x}$Sr$_x$VO$_3$: Comparing V L and O K edge XAS and RIXS}

-In this section we discuss the evolution of the electronic structure upon doping by considering the XAS and RIXS measurements for LVO and LSVO.
-XAS at the V L$_{2,3}$ and O K edges are shown in Fig. \ref{fig:holedoping} (a) and (b) respectively.
-In (c) we present RIXS data acquired at the V L$_3$ edge using an excitation energy of 512.4 eV.
-Finally, in (d) we show RIXS spectra obtained at the O K edge and compare to spectra measured at the V L$_3$ pre-edge [feature A of Fig. \ref{fig:holedoping} (a)].
-The O K edge RIXS measurements presented here were performed at excitation energies where a 1s core electron is excited to a state hybridized with V $t_{2g}$ states [see the vertical dashed lines in panels (a) and (b) for the incident photon energies].

-Comparing the XAS measurements presented in Fig. \ref{fig:holedoping} (a)-(b) we note that, while the low-energy part of the V L$_3$ edge (A, B, C) remains unchanged upon Sr to La substitution, the O K edge XAS encounters strong modifications at the pre-edge features (A', B') and remains similar in the high-energy range (C', D', E').
-To understand how the introduction of holes affects the RIXS spectra and the electronic structure of LSVO, we analyse the character of the main features in the XAS spectra.
+In this section we discuss the evolution of the electronic structure upon doping by comparing the XAS and RIXS measurements for LVO and LSVO.
+XAS at the V L$_{2,3}$ edge is shown in Fig. \ref{fig:holedoping} (a) and the O K edge region is presented in (b).
+In (c) we present RIXS data acquired at the V L$_3$ edge exciting on B (512.4 eV).
+Finally in (d) we show RIXS spectra obtained at the O K edge by exciting on A$'$ (527.3 eV), where in the intermediate state an O 1s core electron is promoted to a hybridized O 2p/V $t_{2g}$ state.
+Comparing the XAS measurements in Fig. \ref{fig:holedoping} (a) and (b), we note that while the lineshape of the low-energy part of the V L$_3$ edge (A, B) remains unchanged upon Sr to La substitution, the pre-edge region (A'and B') of the O K edge is strongly modified.